-David is producer and director of the new award-winning feature film “Hunter,” a neo-noir thriller set in Chicago.
-David produced and directed the groundbreaking 3D television series “Dark Secrets,” for cable channel 3Net, which played domestically, internationally, and on Netflix.
-He is executive producer, director and editor of the award-winning new media comedy series “Dorkumentary,” starring Adria Dawn, and was editor of the Webby Award-winning Muppets series “Statler and Waldorf From The Balcony,” for Disney.
-His breakthrough film as producer/director/editor, the gothic fairy-tale “Dinner,” premiered at Slamdance, played on the SyFy Channel, and was released on DVD.
+David is producer and director of the award-winning feature film “Hunter,” a supernatural thriller set in Chicago, distributed by Random Media.
+David produced and directed the groundbreaking 3D science fiction anthology television series “Dark Secrets,” for cable channel 3Net, which played domestically, internationally, and on Netflix.
+He is executive producer, director and editor of the award-winning improv comedy series “Dorkumentary,” starring Adria Dawn, and was editor of the Webby Award-winning Muppets series “Statler and Waldorf From The Balcony,” for Disney.
+His breakthrough film as producer, director and editor, the gothic fairy-tale “Dinner,” premiered at Slamdance, played on SyFy, and was released on DVD.

 David produced and edited the award-winning feature documentary “What Babies Want,” narrated by Noah Wyle, and its follow-up “Reducing Infant Mortality.”
 He produced and edited "The Making of Warriors of Heaven and Earth," and "The Making of Double Vision," for Sony Pictures.
 He was also a producer, DP and editor on the pilot for "Dark Secrets," and senior editor for "The Pat Kilbane Show" for Comedy Central.
 He was VFX Supervisor for the award-winning feature documentary “Head Games,” directed by Steve James.
 David was the senior editor at Wirebreak, a pioneering Internet video content provider.

 David co-founded the production company Tarleton/Dawn Productions in 2004 with his wife, Adria Dawn.
-The company has produced films, plays, new media series, and has an education division.
-David is also a partner in Revealing Media Group, which produces socially activist media, including the short films “Blackout,” “Help,” “Pressure,” “Viral,” “Excluded,” and “Bystander,” distributed by Films Media Group, which he produced, co-directed, shot and edited.
+The company has produced over twenty films, numerous plays, a streaming series, and has an education division.
+David is also a partner in Revealing Media Group, which produces the award-winning socially activist short film series “Kids Matter,” including the short films “Unsafe,” “Blackout,” “Help,” “Pressure,” “Viral,” “Excluded,” and “Bystander,” distributed throughout the world, which he produced, co-directed, shot and edited.

-Currently, he is producer of the upcoming feature documentary “SafeZone,” about Syrian refugees in Lebanon, which recently spun off the short films “SafeZone: Fatima’s Journey,” and “SafeZone: Potato Girls,” currently playing the festival circuit.
+He is producer of the upcoming feature documentary “SafeZone,” about Syrian refugees in Lebanon, which spun off the award-winning short films “SafeZone: Fatima’s Journey,” “SafeZone: Potato Girls,” and “SafeZone: Four Years Later,” currently playing the festival circuit.
 He is also in post-production on the all-greenscreen film “The Photographist,” an adaptation of a Hans Christian Andersen story.

 David also produces and directs theatre.
 With his wife, Adria Dawn, he produced and co-directed “Dorkumentary Live!” at Stage 773 in Chicago.
 He produced and directed the play "The Miss Firecracker Contest," and executive produced "Rock N Roll Sex Machine,” both in Los Angeles.
 He directed the plays "Sweeney Todd," "No Exit," and "The Indian Wants the Bronx," in Virginia.